projectcollection/conways/README.md

 **React.js** is being used for this project.
 Mainly because it is within the developer's skillset, and state management in **React** is easy.
 To render the grid itself, `<div>` elements could be used.
-However, it can be time-consuming to style then with *CSS*.
+However, it can be time-consuming to style them with *CSS*.
 A `<canvas>` is used instead of multiple `<div>` elements.
 A 2D array is used to represent the grid stored with cells.

 Heres how a 2x2 grid would look like: